“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 Dear Lady Fetrina,

-If I told you just how many times I rewrote this letter before I came up with this version, you would doubtless razz my mercilessly.
+If I told you just how many times I rewrote this letter before I came up with this version, you would probably think I was illiterate.
 Then again, doesn’t your rational philosophy call for repetition to make a thing be right?
 Regardless, I really should not have found this to be such a difficult task.
-If I’m being honest, it’s been a difficult time for me, and I don’t know that it will be particularly easier going forward.
+It’s been a difficult time for me, and I don’t know that it will be particularly easier going forward.
 Is that proper?
 Particularly easier?
 Doil could probably say, but I decided I didn’t want to bother him with this.
 Besides, I can’t always rely on him to translate everything I say into the highfalutin language you like, so I hope that you’ll understand.
 Someone rather wiser than I, and significantly better at winning bread, told me that it’s best to be genuine.
-Not in so many words, of course – in rather more, because these kinds of things can never just be said clearly.
+Not in that many words, of course – in more, because these kinds of things can never just be said clearly, especially by a certain Guardcaptain of Merolate.
 But that is the gist of what I got.

-Apparently, I have a reputation for being relatable amongst the guards and the soldiers and the other common folk.
+It turns out that I have a reputation for being relatable.
 This might be code amongst some people to say that I, too, am common, and they might mean that in an insulting way, but I would not consider it so.
 After all, the majority of people are common, and it seems best that we understand them if we are to have authority over them.
-In many ways, isn’t that why we have a Primedome, instead of hereditary rule?
+Isn’t that why we have a Primedome, instead of hereditary rule?
+Well, I know all of the historical reasons, but…nevermind.
 According to Borivat, doing away with primogeniture is one of the reasons that the Merolate Union exists.
 I still don’t know exactly what that means, but I think it means that it’s a good thing to understand the common folk.
 That being said, I’m still not entirely convinced that this is really a good thing.
 I wish that I could be more like Prime Wezzix, who seems to have a universal reputation as a leader.
-I fear that my reputation may be more of being a good drinking buddy.
+I fear that my reputation may be more that of being a good drinking buddy.

 I don’t know if you were affected by the strange weather events we had recently; they caused quite the stir here, especially between Borivat and Doil.
-Apparently, the weather was somehow organized.
+Apparently, the weather was different somehow.
 Maybe that makes sense to you – it didn’t make any sense to me.
-Anyhow, the big news is that there was this prophet who came through claiming to be able to see the future and predict these weather events.
-Claimed that there was some Black Crow that was going to bring about the Great Dark – some kind of end of the world sort of scenario.
+Anyhow, there was this prophet who came through claiming to be able to see the future and predict these weather events.
 Turns out that was a lot of nonsense.
 He was a semi-sane scarecrow of an old man who could predict the weather the same way so many old men can: “oh dear, my knee is stiff today.
 Looks like rain.”
-As for the organized nature of the weather, Borivat and Doil are still worrying over that, but the crisis seems to have passed.
-At least, we haven’t had any reported instances of strange weather recently.
-They insist it’s important to find out why it happened in the first place, but personally I’m content with it being finished and done.
+As for there being more weather than normal, Borivat and Doil are still worrying over that, but the crisis seems to have passed.
+At least, people have stopped panicking and writing to the Prime every time it thunders.
+Borivat insist it’s important to find out why it happened in the first place, but personally I’m content with it being finished and done.
 If it’s no longer bothering anyone, why should it bother me?

-However, all of this is really sort o delaying from the main point of why I spent so long laboring and delaying and debating on the contents of this letter.
-All this talk of weather puts me in mind of spring, and the weather is indeed starting to turn warmer around Merolate City.
+However, all of this is really sort of delaying from the main point of why I spent so long laboring and delaying and debating on the contents of this letter.
+All this talk of weather puts me in mind of spring, and the weather is indeed starting to turn warmer around Merolate City, at least when there aren’t false prophets predicting renegade tornadoes.
 So, I’ve been wondering, and I don’t really know how to ask this properly, so I’ll just ask it directly, would you like to go for a picnic sort of thing with me?
 We could ride out into the woods just beyond the City.
 Don’t worry: I would make Doil serve as chaperone – I’m sure he’d be thrilled.
 In case you couldn’t tell, I’m really rather nervous about making this request, so I do hope that you’ll reply with rather more haste than I did, so that I am not a nervous wreck waiting on your answer.
 Then again, maybe you should delay, so that I am not a nervous wreck trying to figure out what in the world I will say to you during this picnic.

 Even without Doil’s advice, I think I know enough to know that I ought to stop before I get myself in any more trouble here.
 I sincerely hope that this letter finds you well, and that you will at least consider what I’ve asked.